sbowman/kleos/README.md

     kleos.SetOutput(kleos.NewJSONOutput(logstash)

 A common pattern I use is to configure a "dev mode" on startup.
 By default, a project using Kleos starts in a "dev mode."
-This outputs colorized log messages to `os.Stdout`.
+This outputs plain text log messages to `os.Stdout`.
 In production, I enable an environment variable which outputs JSON objects to a log file, `os.Stdout` (maybe in a Kube cluster), or to Logstash.